 Here’s the thing: When catching some zzz’s between flights, you need to book a room in or near the airport.
 Consider it added insurance against missing a flight because you’ve slept too long.
 At the very least, you won’t have to fight city traffic if you’re running late!

 We chose to stay at Novotel Taipei for our layover because it’s next to Taoyuan International Airport.
 Super convenient location for a transit traveler, plus, they have a free shuttle!
 That’s a big bonus.

-Taipei in one day?
+Taipei in one day

 - Do-it-yourself sightseeing.
 Find a one-day itinerary, then use Taipei’s excellent public transportation to see a few of the must-see sights on our own.

-1. Presidential Office Building
+1. Presidential Office Building and White Terror Memorial

 I was more interested in a nearby memorial that our guide did not point out.
 Since I had never heard of the White Terror, I asked about it.
-She gave us a nutshell history lesson, explaining that they are not proud of this period of Taiwan's history.
-Briefly, the White Terror was a long period of martial law in which the government, triggered by an anti-government uprising, suppressed political dissidents and others.
+She gave us a two-sentence history lesson, so I looked it up myself.

 2. National Chiang Kai-shek Memorial Hall

 Next, we drove to the National Chiang Kai-shek Memorial Hall, arguably the best-known landmark in all of Taiwan.